This post was originally published on December 11, 2020.

 Getting webcam covers and headphone jack covers prevents anyone who might find a way to remotely access them on both your phones and laptops from recording any audiovisual input.
 They’re relatively inexpensive online, and tend to come in packs, which sorts your holiday shopping for multiple people at once.
 Small novelty stickers also work in a pinch.

-If you know their device model, consider buying them a privacy screen, which stops passersby from shoulder surfing and looking at what they’re doing on their devices in public, like typing in passwords or sending private text messages.
+If you know their device model, consider buying them a privacy screen, which darkens screens when viewed from the side.
+This stops passersby from shoulder surfing and seeing what they’re doing on their devices in public, like typing in passwords or sending private text messages.

-If you’re looking for a gift that keeps their internet connection private and secure, and also grants them access to an internet without limits, you need look no further than here.
+If you’re looking for a gift that keeps their internet connection private and secure, and also grants them access to an internet without limits, look no further than a VPN.

 3. For the cashless carriers: RFID-blocking wallets and cases

-With more people turning towards cashless solutions when paying for things, whether it’s shopping online or using a mobile app at the cashier, the potential for opportunistic hackers to collect your information with a Radio Frequency Identification (RFID) reader also increases.
+With more people turning towards cashless solutions when paying for things, from shopping online to using a mobile app at the cashier, the potential for opportunistic hackers to collect your information with a Radio Frequency Identification (RFID) reader also increases.
 Granted, they would have to get very close to your device in order for the RFID reader to work, but once they do, they can intercept the data coming from your device as you use it.

 A simple wallet or pouch with RFID protection can safeguard your phone and cards, your passport, I.D. and anything else that relies on radio frequencies to pass information out, financial or otherwise.
 These items are pretty popular (there’s also the novelty factor of simply owning “RFID-protected” personal items), and you’ll likely have no problem finding RFID blockers for any size, style, and budget.